 |Walter William Burgess RE (1846-1908)|

-Also monogrammed with the artists sun symbol in the plate.
+Signed with symbol of the sun in the plate.

 Walter William Burgess RE (1846-1908):